 Project on Gratitude

-T77he importance of gratitude has been highlighted in numbers of prevention programme in the CSRP Education team, including “Professor Gooley & The Flame of Mind”, “The Adventure of DoReMiFa”, and QTN programme for both primary and secondary schools.
+The importance of gratitude has been highlighted in numbers of prevention programme in the CSRP Education team, including “Professor Gooley & The Flame of Mind”, “The Adventure of DoReMiFa”, and QTN programme for both primary and secondary schools.
 In these programmes, students will learn about gratitude through completing online lessons, participating in in-class group discussion, watching short clips, and writing a gratitude journal/ card/ note.

 Gratitude goes beyond an emotion or thought, and is something that is actualized in one’s daily life through the heartfelt active practice of giving thanks.
 It has positive impact on one’s emotional wellbeing, pro-social behaviors, as well as interpersonal relationship.
-Let’s start appreciating your surroundings and spreading the positive energy at the moment!me
+Let’s start appreciating your surroundings and spreading the positive energy at the moment!

 Gratitude in the Workplace